European Foreign Policy in Times of Turmoil

-The Swedish Institute of International Affairs (UI) invites you to a discussion on the state of EU foreign policy, as the European Foreign Policy Scorecard 2016 is presented.
+The Swedish Institute of International Affairs (UI) held a discussion on the state of EU foreign policy, as the European Foreign Policy Scorecard 2016 was presented.

 Last year saw a series of developments that on their own posed a challenge to European capacity and coherence.
 The surrounding ring of friends that the EU has hoped for now resembles a ring of fire with conflicts from Ukraine to Libya.